NEW UPDATE: 15 November 2022

 Back in 2014 I made rash decision to invest in an original artwork called ‘KATE’ by Korean artist Minjae Lee who also goes by the alias of GrenoMJ.

 The KATE in question is Kate Moss, an English model born in Croydon, Greater London.
 Here’s my story of the last seven years with and without KATE that took a bazaar twist when ‘Art Dealer’ Ryan Roth faked his own death in Bali.

 It all started in October (2013) when a friend from London, now living and working in LA arrived in Bangkok.
-Katae and I joined him and some other friends he was traveling with for dinner on two consecutive evenings before they all headed over to a film premier in Vietnam.
+Katae (my wife) and I joined him and some other friends he was traveling with for dinner on two consecutive evenings before they all headed over to a film premier in Vietnam.

 One of the dinner guests turned out to be another guy from the UK, Southampton to be precise who went by the name of Ryan Roth.
 As it turns out he was also know as Ryan Flynn.